Mikaela/mikaela.github.io/pages/keys.markdown

 layout: page
 title: Public keys
 permalink: /keys/
-excerpt: My public keys, OTR, PGP and how to check them from DNS TXT records of my subdomains.
+excerpt: "My public keys, OTR, PGP and how to check them from DNS TXT records of my subdomains."
 ---

 This page contains key fingerprints that might interest you if you wish